 Daemonize a command and e-mail the results

-daemail (pronounced “DEE-mayl”, like “e-mail” but with a D) is a Python script for running a normally-foreground command in the background and e-mailing its output (by default, the combined stdout and stderr) once it’s done.
-It should work in both Python 2.7 and Python 3.2+, the only external dependencies being the python-daemon package and the ubiquitous six package.
-Just use pip (You have pip, right?) to install daemail and its dependencies:
+daemail (pronounced “DEE-mayl”, like “e-mail” but with a D) is a Python script built on top of python-daemon for running a normally-foreground command in the background and e-mailing its output (by default, the combined stdout and stderr) once it’s done.

+daemail requires Python 3.6 or higher.
+Just use pip for Python 3 (You have pip, right?) to install daemail and its dependencies:

--C <directory>, --chdir <directory> — Change to <directory> after daemonizing but before running <command>; defaults to the current directory
+Change to DIR after daemonizing but before running the command; defaults to the current directory

--D <mbox>, --dead-letter <mbox> — If an error occurs when trying to send, append the e-mail (including a description of the error) to the file <mbox>; defaults to dead.letter.
+If an error occurs when trying to send, append the e-mail (including a description of the error) to the file MBOX; defaults to dead.letter.
 If the file already exists, it must be a valid mbox file.

--e <encoding>, --encoding <encoding> — Expect the stdout (and stderr, if --split is not in effect) of <command> to be in the given encoding; defaults to the preferred encoding returned by Python’s locale.getpreferredencoding.
+Expect the stdout (and stderr, if --split is not in effect) of the command to be in the given encoding; defaults to the preferred encoding returned by Python’s locale.getpreferredencoding.
 If decoding fails, the output will be attached to the e-mail as an application/octet-stream file named “stdout”.

 When --mime-type or --stdout-filename is also given, this option has no effect other than to set the default value for --stderr-encoding.

--E <encoding>, --stderr-encoding <encoding> — Expect the stderr of <command> to be in the given encoding; defaults to the value specified via --encoding or its default.
+Expect the stderr of the command to be in the given encoding; defaults to the value specified via --encoding or its default.
 If decoding fails, the stderr output will be attached to the e-mail as an application/octet-stream file named “stderr”.

 This option only has an effect when --split is given, either implicitly or explicitly.